yasirusama61/Quality_APP/README.md

 ## Overview

+The **Quality_APP** is designed for real-time monitoring and prediction of high and low-risk battery cells in a production line.
+By utilizing IPQC (In-Process Quality Control), FQC (Final Quality Control), and OQC (Outgoing Quality Control) data, the system predicts the risk associated with battery cells and provides recommendations for further actions:
+- **High Risk**: Short-term testing recommended.
+- **Low Risk**: Safe for all usage.

-The Quality_APP is a predictive analytics and real-time monitoring tool designed specifically for battery cell manufacturing.
-This application integrates with a Manufacturing Execution System (MES) to track production data, monitor machine operations, and predict potential defects during the assembly process.
-The app utilizes machine learning models to analyze key process parameters and provide corrective feedback to reduce defects and improve product quality:
+The application integrates with a Manufacturing Execution System (MES) to receive production orders and push data for quality analysis, ensuring comprehensive monitoring and control over the battery cell manufacturing process.

 ## Key Features
 - Real-time monitoring of machine operational data (e.g., assembly force, pressure, speed) during battery cell manufacturing.